coderefinery/presentations/2024-RSECon-BYOC.md

 ---

-# What we have learned
+# What have we learned?

-- The format is new and confusing -> Communicating changes is hard
+- The format is new and confusing -> .emph[Communicating] changes is hard

-- Needs dedicated host for workshop and classroom
+- Needs .emph[dedicated host] for workshop and classroom

-- Exercise session timing is crucial
+- Exercise session .emph[timing is crucial]

 - Collaborative document needs to be managed

 - Week 1 vs week 2, exercises vs demo

-- Feedback from local hosts is invaluable for further developing the format, Thank you <3
+- Feedback from local hosts is invaluable for further developing the format, **Thank you <3**

 ---